31 Fishing Charters

 Ask a local captain or a guide whether the West or East arm offers better fishing.
 The answer you’ll get is: Whichever one you decide to fish!

-West Grand Traverse Bay & East Grand Traverse Bay
+West Grand Traverse Bay and East Grand Traverse Bay

 West Traverse Bay is up to 350 feet deep and is home to tall ships that sail the local waters, pleasure boats that take passengers on sunset cruises, and jet skis for exciting aquatic activities.
 And, most importantly, there are guides and captains who are constantly putting their clients and friends on fish.